 The PhD program provides training through advanced coursework and an in-depth thesis research experience.
 Applicants with an undergraduate degree or a Master’s degree in Materials Science or a related field (e.g. physics, chemistry, engineering) are welcome to apply.
 All PhD students in good standing receive financial support, including a living stipend/salary, full tuition, and a health insurance subsidy.

-Applications for Autumn 2021 are now CLOSED.
+Applications for Autumn 2022 are now OPEN.
+All applications must be submitted by Tuesday, November 30th, 2021 by 11:59 pm (PST).
 Please follow Grad Admission- Step by Step Application Guide (aka Tips & Tricks) on the application process, bypass sections, requirements, and after-submission instructions.

 The fee for online graduate applications is $125.
 Any graduate program applicant may apply for a fee waiver through the Stanford School of Engineering.
 Additionally, all US applicants who qualify for a GRE Fee Reduction or were participants in one of the Diversity Programs listed automatically qualify for a graduate application fee waiver.

 The university application is on the Graduate Admissions website.
 Please read all the information provided before applying (any general graduate admission information given on the Materials Science and Engineering website is subject to revision by the Graduate Admissions Office).
-GRE and TOEFL*** (Optional - COVID19 exception) tests must be taken early enough for us to receive the test scores by the application deadline.
-No late test scores, recommendation letters, transcripts or other applicable supporting materials will be accepted.
+TOEFL tests must be taken early enough for us to receive the test scores by the application deadline.
+No late test scores, recommendation letters, transcripts, or other applicable supporting materials will be accepted.

 Review our Frequently Asked Questions BEFORE posing your questions!